Optophys-Lab/Datastructure_documentation/gui_documentation/installation.md

 - How to install conda/miniconda <https://coderefinery.github.io/installation/conda/#conda>

 ## Step1 - Clone repository
+This repository is not public, so make sure you are a member of "Optophys-Lab" on github first.
-By this we mean create a local copy of the repository on your machine.
+By cloning, we mean create a local copy of the repository on your machine.
 If you have git installed, you can do this by running the following command in your terminal:

 ```bash
 git clone https://github.com/Optophys-Lab/DataStructure_tools.git
 cd DataStructure_tools
 ```
 this will download the repository to your current working directory.

 You can also use Github Desktop/GitKraken or similar tools to clone the repository.